ryanatkn/gro/src/gen/README.md

 As developers, automating our work is a natural and indispensable power, and `gro gen` brings automation deeper into our code authoring workflows.

-By convention, `gro gen` looks for any TypeScript files with `.gen.` in the file name, and it outputs a file stripped of `.gen.`.
+By convention, `gro gen` looks through `src/` for any TypeScript files with `.gen.` in the file name, and it outputs a file stripped of `.gen.` to the same directory.
-The contents of the written file are returned as a string from a `gen` function that's exported in the source `.gen.` file.
+The `*.gen.*` origin files export a `gen` function that returns the contents of the output file.
-More flexibility is available when needed, including custom file names and multiple output files.
+More flexibility is available when needed including custom file names, custom output directories, and multiple output files.

+Normally you'll want to commit generated files to git, but you can always gitignore a specific pattern like `*.ignore.*` and name the output files accordingly.
+We may want to smooth out this use case in the future.

 The implications of integrating codegen into our code authoring are deep.
 One benefit is that it allows us to have a single source of truth for data